Energy-Efficient New Homes Tax Credit for Home Builders

 $1,000 - $2,000 (depends on energy savings and home type)

 The federal Energy Policy Act of 2005 established tax credits of up to $2,000 for builders of all new energy-efficient homes, including manufactured homes constructed in accordance with the Federal Manufactured Homes Construction and Safety Standards.
-Initially scheduled to expire at the end of 2007, the tax credit was extended several times, and is now set to expire at the end of 2016.
+Initially scheduled to expire at the end of 2007, the tax credit was extended several times, and expired at the end of 2017.

 The home qualifies for the credit if: